© Vietato l'utilizzo dei contenuti senza autorizzazione

 1bdefb85-b2b5-492e-98c2-99cc10f7ea41

-Lake Fiastra
+Lake of Fiastra

 Montefiore